arunmishra2000/C2C_Private_repo/README.md

 ## Just one App targeting Pollution, Social Development, Global Currency and Global Brotherhood and well-being.

+### Earn Carbon Credits and be the part of globalisation.
+Take mankind to sustainable living and give it a future.

 The New Civilisation provides you a platform to earn credits when you move in the direction of sustainable development.
 We call this decentralised currency as carbon credits.
 If you are the reason for 1 tonne for CO2 emission, your carbon credit will be reduced by unity, and